matao1984/temcompanion/README.md

 A paper is in preparation.
 Please also consider citing/acknowledging the [``rsciio``](https://hyperspy.org/rosettasciio/index.html#citing-rosettasciio).

 ## 6. Change history

+### v1.2
+- New feature: Measure diffraction pattern
+- New feature: Simple math of add, subtract, multiply, divide, inverse on two images or stacks
+- New feature: Calculate iDPC and dDPC from 4 or 2 images or stacks with a given angle.
+The rotation angle can be guessed by either min curl or max contrast.
+- Bug fix: units in some data are not recogonized due to extra space, such as '1 / nm'.
+- Added save as type: 32-bit float TIFF

 ### v1.1
 - New Features: Geometric phase analysis